mxstbr/mxstbr.com/pages/blog/2015/06/animation-events.md

----
-published: true
+export const frontmatter = {
+  "published": true,
-title: CSS3 Animation Events in JavaScript
+  "title": "CSS3 Animation Events in JavaScript", "tags": "javascript css animation"
-tags: javascript css animation
----
+};

 I first came in contact with these events while revamping my personal website, http://mxstbr.com.
 The loading animation is an infinite animation that gets stopped as soon as the webpage has loaded.
 To achieve the border—closing effect, I used the `animationiteration` event and a few `setTimout`s.